Pink Fairy Armadillo

 Habits and Lifestyle

 The Pink fairy armadillo is generally solitary and nocturnal, staying protected underground and only coming out to feed at night.
-In captivity they remain active all day round.
 It digs burrows beside large ant colonies to provide a constant source of food.
 They are amazing diggers, moving sand with their large front claws effortlessly.
 They move underground like swimming through water.
 The Pink fairy armadillo has very small eyes and relies greatly on hearing and touch to navigate.
-This species is forced to leave it burrow at the time of heavy storms because of the threat of drowning and getting its fur wet, as wet fur may cause an armadillo to die because it can't thermoregulate properly, and hypothermia may arise during night hours.
+This species is forced to leave its burrow at the time of heavy storms because of the threat of drowning and getting its fur wet, as wet fur may cause an armadillo to die because it can't thermoregulate properly, and hypothermia may arise during night hours.

 Group name